tildesarecool/Game-Library-Auto-Archiver/README.md

 **A long winded a way of saying this script is on hold while I 're-assess my options.'**

+**Update April 14th 2025: I've made some decisions on the script.
+Not very exciting, just going to develop as I was before but limit the games that are zipped to the ones under 2 Gigabytes.
+Then probably have a replacable part of the script for several different solutions for anything over 2 Gigabytes.**

 ## Features
 - 📂 **Automated Archiving** – Compress game library folders into archives with platform and date metadata.